Without Prejudice

 Distrust and disappointment

-Some respondents are disappointed in the opposition due to internal conflicts and the lack of a unified agenda.
+Some respondents are disappointed with the opposition due to internal conflicts and the lack of a unified agenda.

-Mistrust is exacerbated by the fact that many opposition leaders do not demonstrate closeness to the people and do not offer solutions that would be perceived as real and achievable.
+The distrust is further exacerbated by the fact that many opposition leaders do not demonstrate closeness to the people and do not offer solutions that would be perceived as real and achievable.

 Ideologic distance

-Some respondents note that the current opposition is more appealing to liberal-minded citizens, ignoring the interests of the more conservative or neutral part of the population.
+Some respondents note that the current opposition is more appealing to liberal-minded citizens, ignoring the interests of the more conservative or neutral parts of the population.

 Blaming all Russians

 Some respondents point out that the opposition uses rhetoric that places collective responsibility on all Russian citizens, which causes rejection.
-Respondents feel unfairly accused, even though they do not support the war or the government.
+The respondents feel unfairly accused, even though they do not support the war or the government.

 Quotes from interviews:

 -"Most of the opposition is abroad.
-They can help those who left, but inside Russia their influence is minimal.
-We remain here without representation"
+They can help those who left, but their influence within Russia is minimal.
+We‘re left here without representation"

 -"They argue with each other more than they think about the people in Russia.
 Scandals and disagreements are not what we need now"

 -"I don’t feel like the opposition represents me.
-They discuss important, but abstract things.
+They discuss important, but abstract issues.
 We have problems surviving here every day"

--"People live differently here, and they talk as if about another country.
-There is no feeling that they understand what it means to be in Russia now"
+-"People here live differently, yet they speculate as if they’re talking about another country.
+It doesn’t feel like they truly understand what it means to be in Russia right now"

--"For most people, basic things are important: work, family, security.
-I don’t see any of them talking about it"
+-"For most people, basic needs matter: work, family, security.
+I don’t see any of them talking about these"

 How do you see the future opposition leader?